Challenges will take place on Friday, April 3.

 Kurt G. Schilling: email@example.com

-Challenge 2: Multi-organ Nuclei Segmentation And Classification Challenge 2020
+Challenge 2: Multi-organ Nuclei Segmentation And Classification Challenge 2020 (PM Session)

 Abstract: In this challenge, participants will be provided with H&E stained tissue images of four organs with annotations of multiple cell-types including epithelial cells, lymphocytes, macrophages, and neutrophils.
 Participants will use the annotated dataset to develop computer vision algorithms to recognize these cell-types from the tissue images of unseen patients released in the testing set of the challenge.
 Additionally, all cell-types will not have equal number of annotated instances in the training dataset which will encourage the participants to develop algorithms for learning from imbalanced classes in a few shot learning paradigm.